Vincent-Omondi/ascii-art-web/README.md

 To use ASCII Art Web, follow these steps:

-1. Prepare a text file containing the text you want to convert into ASCII art.

-2. Run the program with the following command:
+1. Run the program with the following command:

     ```sh
     go run .
     ```
-3. Open your browser and on a new tab, go to ```localhost:8080 ```
+2. Open your browser and on a new tab, go to ```http://localhost:8080 ```
-4. Input your text, choose your preferred style of display(banner) and then submit by pressing the generate ascii art button
+3. Input your text, choose your preferred style of display(banner) and then submit by pressing the generate ascii art button

 ## Optional ASCII Art Styles